Accolon: Medieval literature

 Accolon's body is sent by Arthur to Morgan, at the time still at Camelot, who grieves after him greatly.
 She takes revenge on Arthur by stealing Excalibur's protective scabbard (arguably more valuable than the sword itself) and then losing it to the world forever by throwing it into an enchanted lake.
 Later, Morgan also comes upon Arthur's knight named Manassen (Manessen) who is in deadly peril (about to be drowned in a well by another knight who claims Manassen is guilty of adultery with his wife).
 When Morgan learns Manassen was Accolon's cousin, she saves him and even enables him to drown his enemy, which he gladly does.

 Modern Arthuriana

+The episode of his fight with Arthur is included in many modern retellings and adaptations of Malory, such as Mary Stewart's The Last Enchantment (1979) and Persia Woolley's Queen of the Summer Stars (1990).
+He was portrayed by Anthony Dutton in the 1979 television series The Legend of King Arthur.

+John Steinbeck in The Acts of King Arthur and His Noble Knights (1976) writes that Morgan "beguiled Accolon with promises, [and] canceled his conscience with his lust."
+In Stewert's telling, "whether Morgan desires or merely uses the love-struck Accolon is not clear [...] but Morgan is obviously in control of him."
+In Jerzy Kosiński's modern-day Passion Play (1979), the Accolon figure is represented by the character of Costeiro.

-Accolon also appears in some of modern Arthurian fiction.
-For instance, the scene of his battle with Arthur is included in Marion Zimmer Bradley's The Mists of Avalon, though with the role of Nimue omitted.
-In Bradley's interpretation, Morgan and Accolon's aim was to restore the pre-Roman Celtic pagan religion, threatened by the aggressive advent of Christianity; Accolon is the second son of Uriens and a knight loyal to Avalon.
-He becomes Morgan's lover, and she wants him to kill King Arthur and so restore the power of Avalon, but Arthur slays him in direct combat; when Morgan's role becomes evident, she is disgraced.
-The novel's Accolon was portrayed by Ian Duncan in its television adaptation.
-Another version of Accolon was portrayed by Anthony Dutton in the television series The Legend of King Arthur.
+In Marion Zimmer Bradley's The Mists of Avalon (1982), the role of Nimue omitted.
+Here, Morgan and Accolon's aim is to restore the pre-Roman Celtic pagan religion, threatened by the aggressive advent of Christianity.
+Accolon is the second son of her husband Uriens and a knight loyal to Avalon.
+He becomes Morgan's lover when she is the Queen of North Wales, performing pagan rituals together.
+She wants him to kill King Arthur and so restore the power of Avalon, but Arthur slays him in direct combat; when Morgan's role becomes evident, she is disgraced.
+The novel's Accolon was portrayed by Ian Duncan in its 2000 television adaptation.

+In Nancy McKenzie's The High Queen (1995), the duel is provoked by Morgan's accusations towards Guinevere and Lancelot.
+In Fay Sampson's short story "Just Cause", the episode is re-told from the point of view of Morgan's son Uwain, "changed by Morgan's magic into the white hart that leads Arthur, Accolon, and Uriens to the magic ship.
+Morgan also sends Uwain to take the false Excalibur to Arthur.
+And it is Uwain, with Morgan, who seizes the scabbard and disposes of it, ensuring a limit to Arthur's reign."